Bob Hogsett

 Robert L. Hogsett (January 29, 1941 – December 5, 1984) was an American professional basketball player and coach.
-He played collegiately for the Tennessee Volunteers and went undrafted in the 1966 NBA draft.
-Hogsett played professionally for parts of two seasons for the Lansing Capitals of the North American Basketball League (NABL), the Detroit Pistons of the National Basketball Association (NBA) and the Pittsburgh Pipers of the American Basketball Association (ABA).
-Hogsett served as the head coach of the Francis Marion Patriots men's basketball team from 1970 to 1973 and amassed a 10–56 record.
+He played college basketball for the Tennessee Volunteers and then professionally for the Detroit Pistons and Pittsburgh Pipers.
+After his playing career, Hogsett served as a high school and collegiate head coach including for the Francis Marion Patriots from 1970 to 1973.
+Hogsett was working as an administrator at Virginia Tech in 1984 when he was fatally shot on campus by a carpenter.